/* For sample image thumbnails */

 RODENSTOCK / ALPA HR ALPAGON 5.6/90 MM, SB34

 This lens is special; a legend.
 Rodenstock HR lenses are arguably the sharpest lenses on the planet.
-Every single of them is exceptional.
+Every single one of them is exceptional.
 Among them, HR 90 offers the highest resolution power (with the exception of the upcoming ALPA HR ALPAGON 6.5/138 MM) over a fabulous 120mm image circle.
 Such a large image circle enables it for use on ALPA Pano body (too heavy and I do not recommend, unless you have such a need, and if you can get one - only 50 of them have been made.)

 Schneider-Kreuznach 90mm/4.5 APO Digitar, SB34